 This introductory course on WTO law and policy is recommended to all students who want to gain a better understanding of the core institutional and substantive rules of the international trading system.
-This understanding will enable students to also appreciate some other recent developments in the field of international economic law, such as the proliferation of preferential trade agreements and the ongoing trade tensions between major trading powers in the world.
-Both are a response to the failure of the Doha Development Round to reach multilateral consensus, thereby shifting trade negotiations and actions partly away from the WTO.
-Depending on the political and economic position of the involved states, some of these agreements and actions may well set new standards for future international trade regulation.
+This understanding will enable students to also appreciate some other recent developments in the field of international economic law, such as the proliferation of preferential trade agreements.
+The number and coverage of such agreements have been increasing in response to the failure of the Doha Development Round to reach multilateral consensus, thereby shifting trade negotiations partly away from the WTO.
+Depending on the political and economic position of the involved states, some of these agreements may well set new standards for future international trade regulation.
 By taking this course, students will gain understanding of not just the WTO but also of other recent developments in international economic relations.

 The course is built around a number of true-to-life international trade problems represented in the form of case studies.
 The course addresses six themes.
 It starts by examining the phenomenon of economic globalization and, the arguments for and against free trade, as well as the role of law in international economic and trade relations.
 Secondly, the course looks at the history, objectives, structure, functions, decision-making and membership of the WTO.
-Thirdly, the WTO's unique system for the resolution of trade disputes and its current crisis is discussed.
+Thirdly, the WTO's unique system for the resolution of trade disputes is discussed.
 Fourthly, the principles of non-discrimination in WTO law (namely the obligations of most-favoured-nation treatment and national treatment) are examined.
 Fifthly, the WTO rules on market access, dealing with tariff barriers and some non-tariff barriers to trade in goods and services are addressed.
 Finally, the provisions of WTO law that aim to balance trade liberalization with other societal values (such as health, environment and security) by means of exceptions to WTO obligations are discussed.